 Press Releases: Research Funded by Agencies Participating in the National Nanotechnology Initiative

 May 15, 2020(Funded by the U.S. Department of Energy and the National Science Foundation)

-January 28, 2020(Funded by the National Institutes of Health and the National Science Foundation)
+May 14, 2020(Funded by the National Science Foundation)

 Scientists at the University of Massachusetts Amherst have developed bioelectronic ammonia gas sensors that are among the most sensitive ever made.
 The sensors use electric-charge-conducting protein nanowires derived from the bacterium Geobacter, which grows hair-like protein filaments that work as nanoscale "wires" to transfer charges for their nourishment and to communicate with other bacteria.